-To demonstrate, I will first recreate the scatter plot mentioned above, which looks at sales and profit ratio by the Product Name dimension in the Sample – Superstore data set.
+To demonstrate, we will first recreate the scatter plot mentioned above, which looks at sales and profit ratio by the Product Name dimension in the Sample – Superstore data set.

-To create quadrant-based segments, at this point I would add a reference line for average on each axis.
-Now with Tableau 10, we can make this segmentation much more scientific by using the Cluster feature.
+To create quadrant-based segments, at this point we would add a reference line for average on each axis.
+We can make this segmentation much more scientific by using the Cluster feature.
 Cluster lives on the Analytics Pane in Tableau, so to create a cluster analysis, simply navigate to the analytics pane (towards the top-left corner of the authoring interface) and drag “Cluster” onto the view.

 A few things to point out here:

 - By default, Tableau created the clusters from the variables on the view (Sales and Profit Ratio).
 You can add or take away variables to customize the clusters.